-Residential Multiple-Family Section 161-3.1.8
+161-3.1.8 RM-2 Residential Multiple-Family

-The RM-2 Residential Multiple-Family District is designed to permit a more intensive residential use of land with various types of dwellings and related uses.
+The RM-2 Residential Multiple-Family district is designed to permit a more intensive residential use of land with various types of dwellings and related uses.
 Various types and sizes of residential accommodations for ownership or rental are thereby provided to meet the needs of the different age and family groups in the Township.

-- 1. All principal and special condition uses permitted and as regulated in the immediate abutting one-family district.
+- All principal and special condition uses permitted and as regulated in the immediate abutting one-family district.

 - 2. Apartments

-- Two, three and more multiplexes.
-3.
+- 3. Two, three and more multiplexes.

-- Townhouses ...
+- 4. Townhouses

+- 5. Small solar energy systems□ §161-4.49

-- 1. Convalescent or rest home, home for the aged, indigent or physically handicapped, or orphanage §4.20 - 2.
-General hospital §4.24 - 3.
-Veterans, fraternal, lodge, or private organizations §4.33 - 4.
-Housing for the elderly or senior citizens4§4.25 - 5.
-Detached single-family homes - 6.
-Nursery schools/day care facilities §4.29 unit: 5,000 sq. ft.
+- Convalescent or rest home, home for the aged, indigent or physically handicapped, or orphanage §161-4.20 - 2.
+General hospitals §161-4.24 - Veterans, fraternal, lodge, or private organizations §161-4.33 - 4.
+Housing for the elderly or senior citizens §161-4.25 - 5.
+Detached single-family homes - Nursery schools and day-care facilities□ §161-4.29 unit: 5,000 sq. ft.